pingcap/docs/system-variables.md

 > **Note:**
 >
-> Larger values will not always yield better performance.
-It is also important to consider the number of concurrent connections that are executing statements, as most settings apply per connection.
+> Larger values do not always yield better performance.
+It is also important to consider the number of concurrent connections that are executing statements, because most settings apply to each connection.
 >
 > The 'unit' can be useful in determining safe values:
 >